Travis Baldree: Writing

 In 2021, Baldree participated in NaNoWriMo with a fellow narrator and writer, Aven Shore-Kind.
 Baldree recounts that over 26 days, he wrote most of what would become his debut novel.
 Because it was during the COVID-19 pandemic, the themes of the book reflected his desire for escapism in media in the vein of The Great British Bake Off or the fantasy romances he enjoyed narrating.
 The book became Legends & Lattes, which he self-published on Amazon in 2022.
 It was later published by Tor.
-The book's protagonist, Viv, is an orc swordsman retiring from adventuring in order to open a coffee shop.
+The book's protagonist, Viv, is an orc swordswoman retiring from adventuring in order to open a coffee shop.
 Romance and business conflicts follow as the shop grows.

 Legends & Lattes was a finalist for the 2023 Hugo Award for Best Novel and earned Baldree the 2023 Astounding Award for Best New Writer.
 He also narrated its audiobook (for which he was nominated for an Audie Award for Fantasy).
 Booklist gave the novel a starred review, and reviewer Sarah Rice compared the book's positive messages to Discworld stories.
 Publishers Weekly described it as a "charming" and "gentle" tale.

 Baldree released a prequel titled Bookshops & Bonedust in November 2023.
 In the book, Viv is healing from battle with a necromancer in the town of Murk when she meets Fern, a cross between a human and a rat whose bookstore is falling into disrepair.
 As Viv helps Fern fix her shop, their relationship grows, but the necromancer threatens to upset their peace.
 Adrienne Martini, for Locus, described the book as "the story equivalent of a warm blanket on a bleak day" with "direct and engaging" prose and simple stakes.
 Bookshops & Bonedust became a finalist for the 2024 Washington State Book Awards in Fiction.

 Baldree describes his series as "cozy fantasy", which focuses on everyday moments in the style of speculative fiction and fantasy.
 He believes that casting seemingly-mundane problems in the lens of cozy fantasy tales helps to remind readers that these issues do matter and facing them is meaningful.

 In 2024, Baldree released a short story, "Goblins & Greatcoats" via Subterranean Press.
 In it, a goblin named Zyll shelters at an inn and tries to solve a mystery between the guests.
 Charles Payseur, reviewing for Locus, praised the story for its pacing, characterization and plot twists.

 Baldree is voicing Lindon and Eithan in the upcoming Cradle animatic.